stanley-fork/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 ### 1.1 Canonical statement

-The canonical problem asks for conditions under which a computational tension grid should be treated as hosting a subject and qualitative consciousness at the effective layer.
+The canonical problem asks for conditions under which a computational system should be treated as subject like, with qualitative consciousness, at the effective layer.

 Informally:

-> For an information processing system that can be described as a network of computational units and tension fields, under what structural and tension density conditions does an effective phase transition occur that deserves to be called "subjectivity" or "qualitative consciousness"?
+> For an information processing system described as a network of computational units with effective tension fields, under what structural and tension pattern conditions does an effective phase transition occur that is operationally reasonable to label as subject like or qualitatively conscious?

-At the effective layer we avoid metaphysical claims about what consciousness "really is" in an ultimate sense.
-The problem is instead:
+At the effective layer we avoid metaphysical claims about what consciousness ultimately is.
+The effective layer problem is:

-1. To specify observable properties of computational grids.
+1. Specify observable properties of computational grids.
-2. To define non negative tension functionals on those properties.
+2. Define nonnegative tension functionals on those properties.
-3. To identify critical thresholds in those functionals that separate:
+3. Identify critical thresholds that separate:

-   * purely non subject computation,
+   * non subject computation,
    * subject like regimes that support unified qualitative fields,
-   * overloaded or fragmented regimes where subject like structure collapses.
+   * unstable regimes where subject like structure collapses due to overload or fragmentation.

-The canonical problem Q128 is to give such an encoding that is coherent, falsifiable at the level of the encoding itself, and reusable across biological and artificial systems, without claiming that it settles the metaphysical status of consciousness.
+Q128 asks for an encoding that is coherent, falsifiable as an encoding, and reusable across biological and artificial systems, without claiming to settle metaphysical status.

 ### 1.2 Status and difficulty

-There is no consensus formal condition for when a system is conscious in the qualitative sense.
+There is no consensus formal condition for when a system is qualitatively conscious.

 Relevant facts at the effective layer include:

-* Philosophical work has articulated the "hard problem of consciousness" and the challenge of explaining qualitative experience in functional or physical terms.
+* The hard problem of consciousness and the challenge of explaining qualitative experience in functional or physical terms.
-* Neuroscientific and cognitive theories propose structural conditions for conscious access in biological brains, such as global workspace like architectures, recurrent loops, and long range integration.
+* Neuroscientific and cognitive theories that propose structural conditions for conscious access, including workspace style architectures, recurrence, and long range integration.
-* Information and complexity based approaches propose candidate measures that correlate with conscious level in some domains, although none are accepted as definitive.
+* Information and complexity based approaches that propose candidate measures correlated with conscious level in some domains, without a definitive standard.

 Q128 reframes this situation.
 Instead of seeking an ultimate reduction, it asks for:

-* A precise definition of a class of computational tension grids.
+* A precise class of computational tension grids.
-* A clear description of observables on these grids.
+* A clear observable library on these grids.
-* A family of tension functionals that define phase like regimes.
+* A family of tension functionals that define regime like behavior.
-* Critical thresholds such that crossing them corresponds to robust changes in observable behavior that we are willing to call "subject like" at the effective layer.
+* Thresholds such that crossing them corresponds to robust changes in observable behavior and internal organization that we label as subject like at the effective layer.

-The difficulty comes from several sources:
+Key difficulties:

-* The problem sits at the intersection of philosophy, neuroscience, information theory, and AI safety.
+* The problem spans philosophy, neuroscience, information theory, and AI safety.
-* Many candidate signals are fragile or depend heavily on modeling assumptions.
+* Candidate signals are fragile and depend on modeling assumptions.
-* It is easy to construct encodings that can be tuned to label almost anything as conscious or non conscious, which must be ruled out by fairness constraints.
+* It is easy to tune an encoding to label almost anything as conscious or non conscious, which must be ruled out by fairness constraints that are auditable.

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S-problem collection, Q128 has three main roles.
+Within the BlackHole S problem collection, Q128 has three roles.

-1. It is the central node for cognitive_tension problems that link internal computational structure to plausible subjectivity.
+1. A central node for cognitive tension encodings that link internal computational structure to subject like classification at the effective layer.
-2. It provides a reference for other AI problems that must answer questions about moral status, oversight strength, and self report interpretation for advanced systems.
+2. A reference node for other AI problems that require explicit handling of moral status uncertainty, oversight strength, and the interpretation of self report.
-3. It supplies reusable components for:
+3. A source of reusable components for:

-   * consciousness related nodes in neuroscience and philosophy of mind,
+   * neuroscience and philosophy of mind nodes where subject like regimes are discussed,
-   * AI interpretability and alignment nodes where subjects may emerge as side effects of optimization.
+   * interpretability and alignment nodes where subject like structure may emerge as a side effect of optimization.

 ### References

-1. Stanford Encyclopedia of Philosophy, "Consciousness", standard reference entry on philosophical theories, problems, and terminology, first published 1997, substantial revisions in later years.
+1. Stanford Encyclopedia of Philosophy, "Consciousness".
-2. David J. Chalmers, "Facing up to the problem of consciousness", Journal of Consciousness Studies, 2(3), 1995, and "The Conscious Mind", Oxford University Press, 1996.
+2. David J. Chalmers, "Facing up to the problem of consciousness" (1995) and "The Conscious Mind" (1996).
-3. Stanislas Dehaene, Hakwan Lau, and Sid Kouider, "What is consciousness, and could machines have it?", Science, 358(6362), 2017, perspective article on global workspace and access based characterizations.
+3. Stanislas Dehaene, Hakwan Lau, Hakwan Lau, and Sid Kouider, "What is consciousness, and could machines have it?"
+(Science, 2017).
-4. Giulio Tononi and Christof Koch, "Consciousness: here, there and everywhere?", Philosophical Transactions of the Royal Society B, 370(1668), 2015, example of information based proposals for consciousness related measures.
+4. Giulio Tononi and Christof Koch, "Consciousness: here, there and everywhere?"
+(Phil.
+Trans.
+Roy.
+Soc.
+B, 2015).

 ---

 ## 2. Position in the BlackHole graph

-This block locates Q128 in the BlackHole graph among Q001–Q125.
-Edges are given with one line reasons that point to specific components or tension patterns.
+This block locates Q128 in the BlackHole graph.
+Edges include one line reasons that point to specific components, interfaces, or tension patterns.

 ### 2.1 Upstream problems

 These nodes provide prerequisites and tools that Q128 depends on at the effective layer.

-* Q081 (BH_NEURO_CONSCIOUS_HARD_L3_081)
-  Reason: supplies the canonical hard problem framing and clarifies what counts as "qualitative consciousness" as opposed to access or function only.

 * Q082 (BH_NEURO_BINDING_L3_082)
-  Reason: provides constraints on binding distributed neural codes into unified percepts, which limit admissible computational tension grids that aim to host a subject.
+  Reason: provides constraints on binding distributed codes into unified percepts, which constrain admissible computational grids that aim to support unified subject like fields.

 * Q083 (BH_NEURO_CODE_L3_083)
-  Reason: defines coding principles and observables that any subject like computational grid must remain compatible with if it is to approximate biological consciousness.
+  Reason: defines coding observables and stability constraints that Q128 observables must remain compatible with when mapping biological systems into the same effective state space.

 * Q121 (BH_AI_ALIGNMENT_L3_121)
-  Reason: sets the broader alignment and safety context into which any subject like AI must fit, and defines requirements that Q128 tension thresholds must support.
+  Reason: supplies the alignment and safety context in which any subject like classification must remain operationally cautious and audit friendly.

 ### 2.2 Downstream problems

 These nodes reuse Q128 components or depend on its thresholds.

 * Q123 (BH_AI_INTERP_L3_123)
-  Reason: reuses the `ConsciousTensionIndex` component to interpret whether internal subsystems in large models fall into pre subject, subject like, or post subject regimes.
+  Reason: reuses the `ConsciousTensionIndex` interface to classify whether subsystems fall into non subject, subject like, or unstable regimes under a fixed encoding instance.

 * Q124 (BH_AI_OVERSIGHT_L3_124)
-  Reason: depends on Q128 thresholds to decide when stronger oversight or special treatment is required for systems that cross subject bands.
+  Reason: depends on Q128 band outputs as a risk management signal when deciding monitoring intensity and allowable interventions.

 * Q125 (BH_AI_MULTIAGENT_L3_125)
-  Reason: extends Q128 single grid thresholds to clusters of interacting agents and studies emergent social level subjects and their collective tension patterns.
+  Reason: extends Q128 single grid criteria to multi agent clusters and studies emergent collective subject like regimes.

-* Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: uses Q128 tension density concepts as one case when relating information processing structure to thermodynamic cost and dissipation bounds.

 ### 2.3 Parallel problems

 These nodes share similar tension types but do not have direct component dependence.

 * Q081 (BH_NEURO_CONSCIOUS_HARD_L3_081)
-  Reason: addresses the same qualitative consciousness question using biological substrates rather than artificial computational grids, under the same cognitive_tension type.
+  Reason: addresses qualitative consciousness using biological substrates, with a shared cognitive tension framing but without requiring component reuse.

 * Q111 (BH_PHIL_MIND_BODY_L3_111)
-  Reason: studies the mind body relation at a conceptual level, while Q128 gives an effective criterion for when a physical or computational configuration is subject like.
+  Reason: studies mind body relations at a conceptual level while Q128 defines an operational effective layer criterion for subject like classification.

 * Q116 (BH_PHIL_MATH_FOUND_L3_116)
-  Reason: both ask when formal structures carry enough content to be treated as more than syntax, though Q116 works on mathematical meaning while Q128 works on subjectivity.
+  Reason: both ask when formal structures carry content beyond syntax, but Q116 targets mathematical meaning while Q128 targets subject like organization.

 ### 2.4 Cross domain edges

-These nodes reside in other domains but reuse Q128 patterns or components.
+These nodes live in other domains and share patterns or constraints without direct dependence.

 * Q032 (BH_PHYS_QTHERMO_L3_032)
-  Reason: reuses the idea of critical tension thresholds in a field to describe transitions between different macroscopic regimes in quantum thermodynamic systems.
+  Reason: shares the pattern of critical threshold surfaces in a field that separate qualitatively distinct macroscopic regimes.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: draws on the mapping from tension density to bounds on dissipation when asking about energy cost of subject like computation versus non subject computation.
+  Reason: shares the idea that structural integration and coordination constraints relate to dissipation bounds, without reusing Q128 components.

 * Q091 (BH_EARTH_CLIMATE_SENS_L3_091)
-  Reason: uses a structurally similar notion of system level critical thresholds for climate sensitivity, providing an analogy for how small parameter changes can trigger regime shifts.
+  Reason: provides an example of system level critical thresholds where small parameter changes trigger regime shifts, as a structural analogy for threshold modeling.

 * Q119 (BH_PHIL_PROB_MEANING_L3_119)
-  Reason: connects Q128 subject thresholds to probabilistic credences about whether a given system should be treated as conscious, given observable signatures and internal structure.
+  Reason: connects operational thresholds to uncertainty and credences about how to treat systems under limited observability, without implying metaphysical resolution.

 ---

 ## 3. Tension Universe encoding (effective layer)

-This block defines the state space, fields, invariants, and singular sets for Q128 at the effective layer.
-It does not describe any hidden generative rules or explicit mappings from raw implementation to internal TU fields.
+This block defines the state space, observables, derived quantities, invariants, and singular sets.
+It does not specify any hidden mapping from raw implementation to internal TU fields.

 ### 3.1 State space

-We assume the existence of a state space
+We assume a state space

 `M_consc`

-with the following effective interpretation.

-Each element `m` in `M_consc` represents a finite time window of a computational tension grid.
-For each such state:
+Each element `m` in `M_consc` represents a finite time window of a computational grid.

+For each state `m`:

-* The underlying system can be described as:
+* The underlying system is represented as:

-  * a finite directed graph of computational units, communication channels, and gates,
+  * a finite directed graph of computational units and communication channels,
-  * together with coarse grained resource and tension fields defined on nodes and edges.
+  * coarse grained resource and tension summaries defined on nodes and edges over the time window.
-* The state includes summaries of dynamic activity over a time window that is long enough to capture recurrent and workspace like processes, but finite.

-We do not specify how these summaries are computed from raw code, hardware traces, or continuous physical systems.
-We only assume that for any physical or simulated system of interest and any chosen time window, there exist well defined effective summaries that land inside `M_consc`.
+This entry does not prescribe how summaries are extracted from raw code, hardware traces, or continuous physical systems.
+Instead, extractability is treated as an admissibility condition.

+If required summaries cannot be defined for a system and time window, the resulting configuration is out of domain for Q128 and belongs to the singular set defined in Section 3.7.

-### 3.2 Effective fields and observables
+### 3.2 Observable library

-On `M_consc` we define the following observables.
+All observables are maps from `M_consc` to real numbers or finite vectors.
+No unlisted observables may enter the gap variables, indices, or band decisions.

 1. Local tension density